 The company began using AI-powered social listening tools that could track exactly what people were saying about Ben & Jerry’s to take the appropriate steps to fix the problem.

-The tool tracked customer conversations pinpointed negative and positive reviews and even helping the company figure out that people would love cereal-flavored ice cream.
-Ben & Jerry’s success is one of the most notable examples of how organizations can leverage AI to pre-empt and deliver on customer expectations.
+The tool tracked customer conversations pinpointed negative and positive reviews and even helped the company figure out that people would love cereal-flavored ice cream.
+Ben & Jerry’s success is one of the most notable examples of how organizations can leverage AI to preempt and deliver on customer expectations.

 9. Customer Churn Predictors

 Back in 2014, the Sprint corporation found itself experiencing a customer churn rate of 2.3%; twice as much as its competitors.